Jannikitten/PQC-Research-Project-2025/README.md

 # Post-Quantum Cryptography Research Project
 This repository contains C and C++ code for the research project, Developer-centred security challenges in post-quantum cryptographic APIs.
 The project was done at the IT University in Copenhagen under supervision of Oksana Kulyk in 2025.
-Find the paper in the repository.
+Find the paper in the repository (Report.pdf).

 The following cryptographic APIs were used